Look toward the skies

-Students in the commercial pilot certificate program must complete the 4 credit hours of these two courses:
+Students in this certificate program must complete the 4 credit hours of these two courses:

 AVM 230 Commercial Flight Theory – 3 credits: This will prepare you for both the written and oral FAA exams for your Commercial Pilot Certificate.

 AVM 231 Commercial Flight Training – 1 credit: Complete the required flight to be eligible for the certificate.